The performance isn't free. It never was.

 Learning to find a process to trust.
 Listening for the warning signs that I was heading for a burnout.
 Allowing myself to just. bloody. stop.

 I’m not saying everyone should stop masking tomorrow morning.
 That would be terrible advice.
-And the “bring your whole self to work!” version of this conversation makes me slightly nauseated.
+And the “bring your whole self to work!” version of this conversation makes me more than slightly twitchy.

 The performance isn’t free